tfabris/BlueGigaEmpeg/README.md

 The USB "type B" connector on the outside of the BlueGigaEmpeg module enclosure is left disconnected during normal operation.
-It is only used for debugging, and for uploading the latest Arduino code to the BlueGigaEmpeg module.
+It is only used for debugging, and for uploading the latest Arduino sketch to the BlueGigaEmpeg module.
 However, if you are mounting your BlueGigaEmpeg module permanently in a hard-to-reach location in your car, make sure to run a USB cable from this port to a reachable location, so that you can connect a laptop to it later.